907sjl/referrals_powerbi/README.md

 Three tables host measures that are surfaced in report visualizations.
 The **Referral**, **Referral Milestone**, and **Direct Secure Message** tables contain fact values.

 Specific data dimensions are persisted into tables due to their values existing in multiple fact tables, or their values are sorted by a column other than their description.
-- **Age Category** lists descriptions of bins used to group and visualize distributions.
-- **Clinic** lists the names of clinics where referrals are sent.
-- **Milestone** lists referral processing milestones used in median timing calculations.

 The **Standard Calendar** table is the time dimension.
 It is a table of calendar dates and attributes such as year and month that are used to filter and sort visualizations by date.